To keep DiamondLobby free to read, this post may contain affiliate links. Learn more

 The RRP for the Basilisk X Hyperspeed is $59.99 in the US and £59.99 in the UK (sorry UK folks, you’re getting the bad end of the bargain here).

-The latest price and availability on Amazon is shown below:
+You can find the latest price and availability on Amazon here.

 For the price it’s going for, this mouse is a steal.
 I mean, Razer has pretty much only stuck to the basics, but it does them very well and that’s all you can ask for.